Keto as a Way of Life

 Arguably, it’s the spices that tend to go with the Pumpkin, but there’s just something about that magical, giant, orange fruit that embodies everything we love about this season.

-And yes… a pumpkin is technical a squash and squashes are fruits.
+And yes… a pumpkin is technically a squash and squashes are fruits.

 Because of that, it does have some carbs.
 10-11 grams of Net carbs per cup of pumpkin puree, in fact.
 There’s some wiggle room on the exact number of carbs because, depending on the growing season and lots of other factors, some pumpkins will have more or less sugar content.